aarongilly/aarongilly.github.io/_pages/pdw.md

 # What

 The Personal Data Warehouse[^1] is a system I built to help me keep track of stuff that happens in my life.
 It is an integrated, time-indexed ledger of anything I want to keep track of and measure.
-It is the low-friction system of inputs, storage location(s), and query/reporting mechanisms that allow me to capture and interact with any time-bound data I can think of that might seem interesting.
-It's a web app, code library & some plugins, few dozen Siri Shortcuts, some IFTTT Applets, and a few microservices I built.
-It enables automated data inputs from anything that can generate arbitrary web requests, manual inputs through a web interface, or bulk file imports.
+It is the low-friction system of inputs, storage location(s), and query/reporting mechanisms that allow me to capture and interact with any time-bound data that might seem interesting.
+It's a web app, code library & some plugins, few dozen Siri Shortcuts, some IFTTT Applets, some data structures, a couple of Scriptable scripts, and a few microservices I built.
+It enables automated data inputs from anything that can generate arbitrary web requests, manual inputs through a web interface or bulk file imports.
 It provides structured data via my own home-grown API to access, collate, and ultimately benefit from all the entries it houses.
 It’s nothing more than you could do with spreadsheets, but it’s mine[^2].

-Examples of some of the measurements I’ve collected:

-- My location
-- A daily journal entry
-- My workouts
-- Movies I’ve watched
-- Date nights
-- Pains & illnesses
-- All the sleep data my Oura Ring gives me
-- …and on and on

 This loop shows an overview of what I tracked over the years: